 In accordance with the provisions of Section 148 of the Act read with the said Rules, the remuneration payable to the Cost Auditors as recommended by the Audit Committee and approved by the Board of Directors has to be ratified by the Members of the Company.

-The Board of Directors recommends the Ordinary resolution set out at Item No. 4 of the Notice for approval by the Members.
+The Board of Directors recommends the Ordinary resolution set out in Item No. 5 of the Notice for approval by the Members.